ibm-cloud-docs/account/iam-mng-access.md

 If you delete or edit an existing policy for a service ID currently being used, it might cause service interruption.
 {: note}

-If you want to enable a user full administrator access to complete [account management tasks](/docs/account?topic=account-account-services#account-management-access), such as inviting and removing users, viewing billing and usage, managing service IDs, managing access groups, managing user access, and access to all account resources, you must assign a user the following access:
+If you want to enable a user full administrator access to complete [account management tasks](/docs/account?topic=account-account-services#account-management-access), such as inviting and removing users, viewing billing and usage, managing service IDs, managing access groups, managing user access, and access to all IAM-enabled resources, you must assign a user the following access:
 * A policy for **All Identity and Access enabled services** within the **Account** with the Administrator and Manager roles.
 * A policy with Administrator role on **All Account Management Services**.